aws-amplify/amplify-codegen/Readme.md

 $ yarn setup-dev
 ```

+To generate model files in an Amplify app using the local version of codegen, run `amplify-dev codegen models` in an Amplify app.

 Before pushing code or sending a pull request, do the following:

 - At the command line, run `npm run lint` at the top-level directory.
 This invokes lerna to check for lint errors in all of our packages.